-VISCOM has published a project synopsis and a publication brochure.
+VISCOM has published several project overviews: a project synopsis, a publication brochure and a map of all presentations.
 For access, please click on the images.

 The VISCOM Companion offers an overview of VISCOM, ranging from the project’s aims, its structure, topics, methods and results to its team members and main publications.

 VISCOM Publications presents the collaborative publications and monographs that have been published so far, or which are forthcoming.

 VISCOM:visible shows all papers and presentations our team and associates held for VISCOM at conferences and workshops abroad and at home in the course of our eight project years.